cerse/cerse.github.io/CerseMeetingHandBook.md

 ### Virtual meetings

-Like with finding a good venue you will have to choose a viartual platform:
+Like with finding a good venue you will have to choose a virtual platform:

 * **Microsoft Teams**:
 * **Zoom**: